What Does it Mean to Study Journalism?

-A college degree in journalism provides a student with the skills and the insight to research and deliver current information to audiences in a variety of media.
-Journalists learn to use traditional storytelling techniques to relate news and information through print, radio, television, film, and online media.
+A college degree program in journalism helps a student to develop the skills and the insight needed to research and deliver information to audiences in a variety of media.
+Journalists learn to use traditional storytelling techniques to relate news and other information through print, radio, television, film, and online media.

 Journalism majors develop the ability to mine interview subjects for valuable data that can push a story forward.
 At the same time, students learn important skills in ethics and research that prevent them from disrupting their communities with false or misleading information.